mui/material-ui/pages/api/linear-progress.md

 ## ARIA
-If the progress bar is describing the loading progress of a particular region of a page, the author SHOULD use `aria-describedby` to point to the progress bar, and set the `aria-busy` attribute to `true` on that region until it has finished loading.
+If the progress bar is describing the loading progress of a particular region of a page, you should use `aria-describedby` to point to the progress bar, and set the `aria-busy` attribute to `true` on that region until it has finished loading.

 ## Props